DannyBen/rush-cli/README.md

 Rush is a bash script that executes other scripts (bash or other languages) from compatible GitHub repositories or local folders.
-It provides a simple command line interface for downloading, updating and nrunning these scripts.
+It provides a simple command line interface for downloading, updating and running these scripts.

 See [this minimal sample rush repo][sample], or a real life example repo at [DannyBen/rush-repo][dannyben-repo].